The inner child

 The imaginal

-Chaptering operates in the imaginal — the zone of experience in which the psyche works through image, symbol, and narrative.
-It is accessed through a specific quality of attention: receptive, witnessing, alert, with the active construction of the conscious mind set aside.
-In this state, content arises on its own.
+Chaptering operates in the imaginal, the zone of experience in which the psyche works through image, symbol, and narrative.
+It is reached through a specific quality of attention: receptive, witnessing, alert, with the active construction of the conscious mind set aside.
+In this state content arises on its own.
 The inner child appears, moves, speaks, and acts according to her own logic, leading while the adult self witnesses.

 The chapter as a unit

 A chapter opens and closes on the inner child's terms.
-It opens when she is genuinely ready — when the relationship is warm, the attention present, and whatever needed to be said before the story could begin has been said and received.
-The bedtime story is the most precise image: a child settled for a story who asks, before the first page, why a parent was absent at dinner, tells you the story must wait.
-The heart must be heard first.
-And a chapter closes when the inner child says it has closed, through the characteristic gestures of departure — the settling into rest, the graceful leaving, the return to where she began.
+It opens when she is genuinely ready, when the relationship to her is warm, the attention present, and whatever needed to be said before the story has been heard.
+The bedtime story is the most precise image for this.
+A child settled for a story who asks, before the first page, why a parent was absent at dinner is telling you the story must wait.
+The heart is heard first.
+And a chapter closes when the inner child says it has closed, through the characteristic gestures of departure: the settling into rest, the graceful leaving, the return to where she began with the quality of having arrived somewhere.

 Symbolic distance, and the place of regression